solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control-with-intra-block-exponential-local-base-fee.md

 ## Summary

-This feature is a congestion-control mechanism in the form of an extension to local fee markets while leaving its locality of transaction fee dynamics intact.
+This feature is a congestion-control mechanism in the form of an extension to local fee markets while leaving their locality of transaction fee dynamics intact.

 To that end, it introduces a dynamic base fees to individual local fee markets.